Working with Signals

 Getting and Setting

-There are four basic signal operations:
+There are a few basic signal operations:

 .get()